cheshire-cat-ai/docs/mkdocs/plugins/plugins.md

     return prefix
 ```

-Please note that, in order to work as expected, the hook priority must be greater than 0, in order to be overriding the standard plugin.
-If you do not provide a priority, your hook will have `priority=1` and implicitly override the default one.
+Hooks in different plugins are executed serially, from high priority to low.
+If you do not provide a priority, your hook will have `priority=1`.

-More examples on hooks [here](hooks.md).
+More examples ans details on hooks [here](hooks.md).